Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 On a weekday, it’s very likely you will get this beach all to yourself!

-When you think of driving down the California Coast, Big Sur is the making of dreams.
+When you think of driving down the California Coast, Big Sur is what Pacific Coast Highway dreams are made of.
 Sunny coastline, winding roads, dramatic cliffs, and beautiful bridges are scattered along 90 miles of this beautiful West Coast drive.

 Some of the highlights on this part of the PCH include: